-Members of the BADER Consortium are in San Antonio, Tex., this week for the 2015 AMSUS Continuing Education meeting, where federal and military health professionals are discussing how healthcare is flexing to meet the changing needs of its patients.
+Members of the BADER Consortium are in San Antonio, Texas for the 2015 AMSUS Continuing Education meeting, where federal and military health professionals are discussing how healthcare is flexing to meet the changing needs of its patients.

 The conference features top leadership from the Department of Defense, Department of Veterans Affairs, Defense Health Agency and others talking about health and scientific issues under the theme, “The New Normal.”

 AMSUS is a non-profit organization for federal and international health professionals that helps advance healthcare knowledge and effectiveness among its members.
 It includes the uniformed services along with the Department of Veterans Affairs.

 Dr. David Shulkin, Under Secretary of Health for the VA, will provide an update on the current and future state of the VA and also describe his vision for veterans’ healthcare.
 Medical and clinical operations, global health, and military health system updates are among the educational tracks.

 In addition, BADER Consortium is co-sponsoring the WARRIOR Symposium.
 The symposium will discuss rehabilitation needs for servicemembers and civilians following amputations or extremity trauma.

 WARRIOR stands for WARfighters Receiving Innovative Orthopedic Rehabilitation.
 The symposium is intended to offer a comprehensive look at the issue of orthopedic rehabilitation, from a military and civilian perspective.
 It will include a discussion of the findings of the Defense Health Board report issued earlier this year, which made recommendations for the sustainment and advancement of amputee care.